rabsef-bicrym/tudumvc/lesson2-the-filesystem.md

  ### `type`

 The `type` is that of the `noun` which will be returned from a `scry`.
 You can often put `*` (or "any noun") in the `type` position, but it will return untyped, raw urbit data; a cell of numbers, if you get results back.
-We want to read the `.txt` file we just created - so let's take a look at the `/mar/txt/hoon` to help us determine what `type` we should expect from that noun.
+We want to read the `.txt` file we just created - so let's take a look at the `/mar/txt/hoon` to help us determine what `type` we should expect from that noun (this is a "trust me" moment).

 You'll note that ln 12 of that file is an `arm` called `++  grab` that, according to the comment next to it, is used to `::  convert from`.  as we've said, a `.^` `scry` returns a `noun`.
 Looking at ln 15, we can see what `type` to expect from `scry`ing the `noun` of a `.txt` file:
  `  ++  noun  wain                                        ::  clam from %noun`